Chenhere22/PL-900/README.md

 I have attended 6 hours training on 13.01.2025 by DataScientest and now I am preparing for the mock exam to earn PL-900 certificate.

-The attachement includes Power Apps.
+The attachement includes Power Apps, Power Automate create Chatbot with Power Automate.